Quick Decision Guide

 Maximum number of items per page (read-only, varies by action)

-Each response includes headers to help you navigate:URL for the next page — follow this exactly (may include a
+Each response includes headers to help you navigate:URL for the next page containing the

-Token-Based Pagination
+Cursor-Based Pagination

-Live Pagination Examples
+Live Pagination Example

 1. Make the initial request